cloudsimplus/cloudsimplus/README.md

 I know what you are thinking: it would be better to pull a request to the original CloudSim repository in order to really contribute to the project, benefiting everybody.

 Well, I strongly agree with you and in fact I tried that.
-However, the original CloudSim moved on to a new major release that goes against everything that I propose here, unfortunately.
+However, the original CloudSim moved on to a new major release, including a completely new set of classes to provide Container as a Service simulations, before the changes being merged to the official repository.
+By this way, all the work performed here was not incorporated to allow the new features to be developed using this redesigned version.
+And unfortunately, there are several months of hard work that would need to be replicated in order to merge both projects.

 # Cloud Computing Simulations